data-intensive-computing-4020/Lab3/README.md

 1. Naive Iteration One step - This algorithm does matrix multiplication on using one mapper and one reduce function.
 2. Naive Iteration Two step - This algorithm does matrix multiplication on using two mapper and two reduce functions.

-Included are 2 more algorithms: Matrix_Generator.py to create square matrices of N x N dimensions and remove_punctuation.py which removes the punctuation from the input textfile and counts sums the elements.
-The remove_punctuation.py is used to count the number of paths for the graph.
+Included are 2 more algorithms: Matrix_Generator.py to create square matrices of N x N dimensions and remove_punctuation.py which removes the punctuation from the input textfile.
+The remove_punctuation.py is also used to count the number of paths for the graph by summing the elements.

 ### Installation instructions